Sarah Blaffer Hrdy: Mothers and Others: The evolutionary origins of mutual understanding

 In Mother Nature Hrdy argued that apes with the life history attributes of Homo sapiens could not have evolved unless alloparents in addition to parents had helped to care for and provision offspring, "the Cooperative Breeding Hypothesis".

 In 2009 in Mothers and Others, Hrdy explored cognitive and emotional implications for infants growing up in what was (for an ape) a novel developmental context.
 Instead of relying on the single-minded dedication of their mothers, youngsters had to monitor and engage multiple caretakers as well.
 Other apes possess cognitive wiring for rudimentary Theory of Mind, but with cooperative rearing, relevant potentials for mentalizing would have become more fully expressed, and thus rendered more visible to natural selection.
 Over generations, those youngsters better at inter-subjective engagement would have been best cared for and fed, leading to directional Darwinian selection favoring peculiarly human capacities for intersubjective engagement.

 In 2014, Mothers and Others, together with earlier work, earned Hrdy the National Academy's Award for Scientific Reviewing in honor of her "insightful and visionary synthesis of a broad range of data and concepts from across the social and biological sciences to illuminate the importance of biosocial processes among mothers, infants, and other social actors in forming the evolutionary crucible of human societies."

 Because of her research on parenting, Hrdy is a strong advocate for making affordable child care a priority.

+Father Time: A Natural History of Men and Babies

+This book completes Hrdy's trilogy on childcare in human societies.
+In Mother Nature she covered maternal care; in Mothers and Others she moved on to alloparents; in Father Time she finishes the story.
+Hrdy sweeps across millennia, and across species, from the earliest vertebrates to primates, making a case for the importance of male parents.
+Long-lived, late-developing, fast-reproducing Homo sapiens, whose brains are enormously metabolically costly, could never have evolved without help--from mothers, from allomothers, and from the fathers who provide for their children, protect them, teach them and love them.

+Feminism

+Hrdy is considered a key figure involved in the development of Darwinian feminism or feminist sociobiology.
+According to her, the peripheral position of women in late 20th century ethology and sociobiology made them predisposed to observe phenomena overlooked by then-dominant male biologists.